 Please note: this review originally gave Interstellar three stars in 2014.
-The intervening years have provided a different perspective worth a rating change in 2019.
+The intervening years have provided a different perspective worth a rating change to 4.5 stars in 2019.

 “What’s the most resilient parasite?
 A bacteria?
 A virus?
 An intestinal worm?”

 “What Mr. Cobb is trying to say—“

 “An idea.
 Resilient, highly contagious.
 Once an idea’s taken hold in the brain, it’s almost impossible to eradicate it.
 A person can cover it up, ignore it – but it stays there.”

 — Cobb and Arthur, from the screenplay of Inception

 I open this review of Christopher Nolan’s latest film, Interstellar, with a quote from one of his earlier films for a reason.
 Thinking about Interstellar made me wonder what I’d missed about the film, as I couldn’t help feeling a little underwhelmed by it all.
 Even though I stayed away from all the pre-release hype, interviews (sorry, Kevin), early reviews, and the last trailers, Interstellar felt a bit from time to time like a 169-minute big-screen, big-budget version of a “Doctor Who” episode.
 A “Doctor Who” episode featuring Matthew McConaughey in the driver’s seat of the TARDIS, that is…